 All complaints that do not result in expulsion will be resolved at the local school level.
-Neither the Local Grievance Committee nor the Archdiocesan Council of Conciliation will hear these matters.
+The Local Grievance Committee will not hear these matters.

 HARASSMENT POLICY

 FREE ENVIRONMENT FOR STUDENTS

 Holy Cross of San Antonio does not condone harassment of any kind.
 All students are to be treated with dignity and respect.
 Harassment in any form is prohibited.
 This prohibition against acts of harassment applies to all people engaged in all school related activities.